PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 Note that unlike on macOS, this will only change the umask for the shell.
 Files created by running applications will not have their permissions set to 600.

+### Microcode updates
+You should make sure that your system has microcode updates to get security fixes for vulnerabilities like [Meltdown and Spectre](https://meltdownattack.com/).

+Debian does not ship microcode updates out of the box, so be sure to [enable the non-free repository](https://wiki.debian.org/SourcesList) and install the `microcode` package.

+On Arch Linux, make sure you have the `intel-ucode` or `amd-ucode` package installed.

+Avoid the Linux-libre kernel at all cost, as they actively block [microcode updates to be loaded in runtime](https://www.phoronix.com/news/GNU-Linux-Libre-5.13).
+If you are looking to use [GUIX](https://guix.gnu.org/en/download/), you should absolutely use something like the [Nonguix](https://gitlab.com/nonguix/nonguix) repository and get the microcode updates.

 ### Firmware Updates
 Hardware vendors typically offer updates to Linux systems through the [Linux Vendor Firmware Service](https://fwupd.org/).
 You can download the updates using the following commands: